Lowcountry hair salons remain open despite Coronavirus; salon owner concerned

 - If you must color your hair at home, use a temporary touch-up kit

-She reccomends not making a hasty decision in a time of boredom; because it will cost a lot more to fix it in the future.
+She recommends not making a hasty decision in a time of boredom; because it will cost a lot more to fix it in the future.
 To stay updated on her salon, click here.